exoplatform/exo-documentation/docs/GettingStarted.rst

 ---------------

 eXo Platform provides an extensive notification system which helps you to avoid missing anything in your organization.
-As from eXo Platform 5.1, there are 3 notification types that you can use.
+There are 3 notification types that you can use.

 |settings4|